The compliance intelligence layer every engagement stands on.

 A living graph of the obligations your portfolio answers to.

-Canadian supervisors — OSFI, FINTRAC, OSC, FSRA, FCAC, Justice Canada, and Ontario sources — with their guidance, consultations, and enforcement actions indexed in the retrieval catalog.
-Cross-border supervisors (US, EU, UK) are handled through advisory, not the deterministic catalog.
+Canadian supervisors, OSFI, FINTRAC, OSC, FSRA, FCAC, Justice Canada, and Ontario sources, with guidance, consultations, and enforcement actions available to the evidence layer.
+Cross-border supervisors are handled through advisory and framework playbooks.

 Every framework broken to the clause.
 Clauses linked to controls, to agents and to evidence artifacts.